-The operating modes of the Timer4/5 module are determined by setting the appropriate bit(s) in the 16-bit T4CON and T5CON SFRs.
+The Operating modes of the Timer4/5 module are determined by setting the appropriate bit(s) in the 16-bit T4CON and T5CON SFRs.

-For 32-bit timer/counter operation, Timer4 is the least significant word and Timer5 is the most significant of the 32-bit timer.
+For 32-bit timer/counter operation, Timer4 is the lsw and Timer5 is the msw of the 32-bit timer.

-For 32-bit timer operation, T5CON control bits are ignored.
+Note: For 32-bit timer operation, T5CON control bits are ignored.
 Only T4CON control bits are used for setup and control.
 Timer4 clock and gate inputs are utilized for the 32-bit timer module but an interrupt is generated with the Timer5 interrupt flag (T5IF) and the interrupt is enabled with the Timer5 interrupt enable bit (T5IE).